Mridul98/intus_windows_assignment/intus_windows_assignment/README.md

 # The DBT code can be orchestrated by running this command: ``` dbt build --select +business_performance_report```

 # Note: To get to know the tests that I have written for each column of the DBT models, please have a look into the schema.yaml for each layers.

+# Few remarks:
+    - I have desined the DBT models by following the medallion architecture (skipped the transform (silver layer) layer for preventing unnecessary model growth for this simple task)
+    - My assumptions are not tested in any existing amazon redshift cluster.
+And its all the guess work based on some optimization docs related to Redshift taken from the internet
+    - I believe performance optimization is much more of doing a lot of experiment rather than getting along with some fixed values for optimization.
+The way I have optimized is the result of my initial guess.